sign-language-processing/sign-language-processing.github.io/src/index.md

 This approach results in the reconstruction of the full-body mesh and allows sampling to find specific keypoints similar to OpenPose.

-However, 2D human poses might not be sufficient to fully understand the position and orientation of landmarks in space, and applying pose estimation per frame does not take the video temporal movement information into account, especially in cases of rapid movement, which contain motion blur.
+However, 2D human poses might not be sufficient to fully understand the position and orientation of landmarks in space, and applying pose estimation per frame disregards video temporal movement information into account, especially in cases of rapid movement, which contain motion blur.

 @pose:pavllo20193d developed two methods to convert between 2D poses to 3D poses.